juuurr/juuurr/README.md

   Daegu, S.Korea
-  <br> BACHELOR’S i ECONOMICS AND TRADE Mar.
+  <br> BACHELOR’S in ECONOMICS AND TRADE Mar.
 2019 ‑ Dec.
 2021
   <br> Completion of 1st semester of 3rd year'